-CBSE 10th, 12th results 2018 to be available via Microsoft app SMS organiser
+CBSE 12th result 2018 declared: Check result via Microsoft app

 This year, over 28 lakh students had appeared for the Classes 10 and 12 exams.
 A total number of 16.38 lakh students registered for their matric or Class 10 exams while for Class 12 or inter examination, as many as 11.86 lakh students wrote the exam.

-CBSE 10th 12th results 2018: How to get results on SMS organiser
+CBSE 12th result 2018: How to get result on SMS organiser

 Step 1: Download the SMS organiser app